brightdolphins/countries-of-the-world-v2/README.md

   - POST api/Countries/AddNewCountry
   - DELETE api/Countries/DeleteCountry/{rowId}
 ## How to build application:
-- Go to Build menu and then click publish countries-of-world.
+- Go to Build menu and then click publish countries-of-world-v2.
 - Click target do you want to destination.